 - 3. A section in File 5 must cover the same incident energy range as was used for the same MT number in File 3.
 The sum of the probabilities for all laws used must be equal to unity for all incident energy points. - 4.
 If the incident neutron energy exceeds several MeV, pre-equilibrium neutron emission can be important, as illustrated from high-resolution neutron and proton spectra measurements and analysis of pulsed sphere experiments.
 In these cases either tabulated spectra or "mocked-up" levels can be constructed to supplement or replace simple evaporation spectra. - 5.
-Note that prompt fission spectra are given under MT=18, 19, 20, 21, and 38.
-The delayed fission spectra are given under MT=455.
-The energy distribution for prompt spontaneous fission is given in File 5 for MT=18, but in sublibrary 4.
-It is used with ν_p from File 1 (MT=456) to determine the prompt spontaneous fission spectrum.
-The delayed spontaneous fission spectrum is determined from ν_d from File 1 (MT=455) and the delayed energy spectrum in File 5 MT=455.
-Note that for the specification of spontaneous spectra no cross sections from File 3 are required.
+Prompt-neutron fission spectra are given under MT=18, 19, 20, 21, and 38.
+Delayed-neutron fission spectra are given under MT=455. - 6.
+The energy distribution of prompt-neutrons from spontaneous fission is given in File 5 for MT=18, but in the decay data sublibrary (NSUB=4).
+It is used with ν_p from File 1 (MT=456) to determine the prompt-neutron spontaneous-fission spectrum.
+The delayed-neutron spontaneous-fission spectrum is determined from ν_d from File 1 (MT=455) and the delayed-neutron energy-distribution in File 5 MT=455.
+Note that for the specification of spontaneous-fission spectra no cross sections in File 3 are given.